 Share

-This topic is really important for professionals who use diamond blades on a daily basis.
-After a continuous cutting phase you may notice a loss of sharpness or a slowing down of the cutting speed.
-You stop, look at the blade, and notice that the segments are worn in an uneven way.
+This is a really important topic for professionals who use diamond blades daily.
+After continuous cutting, you may notice a loss of sharpness or a slowing of the cutting speed.
+You stop, look at the blade, and notice that the segments are worn unevenly.

-It may happen that the segment has only one or both rounded shoulders for example.
-What matters is that the disc no longer cuts as it did at the beginning and often unfortunately gets thrown in the garbage bin.
+For example, the segment may have only one or both rounded edges.
+What matters is that the blade no longer cuts as well as it did before and, unfortunately, it often gets thrown in the trash.
+(How to dispose of diamond blades?)

-But what are the causes and solutions if YOUR DISC SEGMENTS HAVE IRREGULAR WEAR?
+But what are the causes and solutions if the segments of your disk exhibit irregular wear?

 THE CAUSES could be three:

-- The diamond disc has lost its concentricity.
+- The diamond blade has lost its concentricity.

 - The water used does not properly lubricate the entire surface of the segment, but only a part.